tektoncd/community/teps/0060-remote-resource-resolution.md

 1. `ClusterInterceptor`-fronted HTTP servers with which Pipelines exchanges JSON messages to resolve pipelineRefs.
-2. A `ResourceRequest` CRD in which resources are summoned as Kubernetes API Objects & resolved by independent reconcilers.
+2. A `ResolutionRequest` CRD in which resources are summoned as Kubernetes API Objects & resolved by independent reconcilers.

 The code is not production-ready and only supports `PipelineRuns`.